mnwgh/website-mnwlib/README.md

     - [x] This repo should be the private one, new one should be the public website one (name the new one just "mnwlib")
 - [x] Set up Vercel account and connect code
 - [x] **!!!** Deploy!!!
+- [x] Add links to the 2024 Books on the Home page

 ## CHANGES LOG

+#### January 25, 2025
+- Continuing to add new books

+#### January 24, 2025
+- Wow!
+Haven't updated the changes log in a while....LOL
+- Bought a new bookshelf and a TON of new books so for the past few days have just been adding the new books to the Books page

 #### July 10, 2024
 - Back after being away a while!